HOME WISE Uranium Project > Mining & Milling > Issues >

 Positive preliminary economic assessment announced for Lavoie uranium deposit

 On Jan.
-20, 2012, Abitex Resources Inc. external link, announced summary results of a Preliminary Economic Assessment ("PEA") completed by InnovExplo Inc. of Val d'Or, Québec for the Lavoie uranium-gold deposit located in the Otish Mountains region northeast of Chibougamau, Québec.
+20, 2012, Abitex Resources Inc. , announced summary results of a Preliminary Economic Assessment ("PEA") completed by InnovExplo Inc. of Val d'Or, Québec for the Lavoie uranium-gold deposit located in the Otish Mountains region northeast of Chibougamau, Québec.
 Abitex has an earn-in Option and JV agreement to acquire a 50% interest in the Lavoie property from AREVA Resources Canada Inc. and SOQUEM Inc. Abitex is the operator during the option period and is solely responsible for all work programs and technical reports, including this PEA.

 Lac Kachiwiss project